 Triclosan is an antibacterial that is commonly added to a multitude of consumer products, including body lotions, shower gels, toothpastes, and deodorants.
 But just because it’s common doesn’t mean it’s safe!
 In 2017, the Food and Drug Administration (FDA) banned the over-the-counter sale of antiseptic products containing triclosan, in part because the ingredient could harm the immune system.
 The antibacterial is indeed suspected of being an endocrine disruptor that compromises hormonal balance and promotes the emergence of bacteria that is resistant to antibiotics according to a study published in Science Translational Medicine.5

 Repeat after us: phthalates, phthalates, phthalates… It’s not the easiest word to say, is it?
 Good.
 Let’s hope you don’t have to say it often.
 This chemical compound, which acts as a fixative or solvent in a multitude of body care products, is the last on our list of ingredients to avoid.
 Why?
 Because it can damage the liver, kidneys, lungs, and reproductive system.
 Ouch!

 The EWG VERIFIED™ Security Seal

-The ATTITUDE brand of products, including our line of natural deodorants, are included in this database, which supports our mission to use only ingredients that are healthy for humans and the environment and that provide peace of mind.
+The ATTITUDE brand of products, including our line of natural deodorants, are included in the EWG Skin Deep database, which supports our mission to use only ingredients that are healthy for humans and the environment and that provide peace of mind.